cgswong/docker-elasticsearch/README.md

 docker-elasticsearch
 ====================

 Docker container for Elasticsearch.
-Logstash is the leading open source log management server.
-It is usually backed with Elasticsearch as the datastore, and Kibana is the frontend.
-This is the Elasticsearch Docker container in that architecture, or any other requiring Elasticsearch.
+It is usually the back-end for a Logstash instance with Kibana as the frontend.
+This image exposes the HTTP interface on port 9200 and the cluster interface on port 9300.
+The data is stored in `/var/lib/elasticsearch` which is exposed as a volume.

 ## Running The Server